aleoli/liqo/README.md

 Planned features for the next release (v0.3, expected mid-July, 2021) are the following:

-* Support for deployments spanning across more than two clusters
+* Support for deployments spanning across more than two clusters.
-* Support for a more balanced scheduling mechanism to distribute jobs across clusters
+* Support for a more balanced scheduling mechanism to distribute jobs across clusters.
-* Support for Amazon Elastic Kubernetes Service
+* Support for Amazon Elastic Kubernetes Service.
-* Support for more-granular permission control over remote cluster resources
+* Support for more-granular permission control over remote cluster resources.

 ## Contributing